Build Java Web Apps with VS Code

 Before you begin

-Before running and deploying this sample, you must have JDK and Maven on your local development environment.
-If not, please install them.
+Before running and deploying this sample, you must have the Java SE Development Kit (JDK) and Apache Maven build tools on your local development environment.
+If you don't, please install them.

 Download and install the Java SE Development Kit (JDK), version 8: